neil-mell489/DockIt/README.md

-# Dockit
+# Goal Tracking App
-Dockit - a customizable To Do list and planner.
+Dockit - a customizable To Do list and planner available on the app store for iPhone.
 Originally created for me to help develop habits.

-Uses Flutter!
+Uses Swift!

 ## Brainstorming